Understanding what’s going on inside your head

-Are you going through a hard time and can’t seem to shake your distress, to the point that it sometimes leads you to think about suicide?
+Are you going through a hard time and unable to shake your distress, to the point that you sometimes think about suicide?
 Or are you worried about a loved one and wondering how to help them?

-Here’s some advice to help you better understand suicidal thoughts and some resources where you can get help.
+Here’s some advice to help you better understand suicidal thoughts and what resources to turn to for help.

 What is suicide?

-Contrary to what you might believe, a person who tries to commit suicide does not necessarily want to end their life.
-Instead, they are attempting to end their unbearable suffering.
-It’s neither a courageous nor cowardly act, but a desperate act to stop suffering.
+Contrary to what you might believe, someone who tries to commit suicide doesn’t necessarily want to end their life.
+What they’re trying to end is their unbearable suffering.
+It’s not courageous or cowardly.
+It’s a desperate attempt to end their misery.

-The good news is that there are many ways to ease that suffering.
+The good news is that there are many ways to find relief.

 WHAT DOES IT MEAN TO HAVE SUICIDAL THOUGHTS? 🧠